bomeara1029/cjm-packrat/README.md

 ```

 # Deployment instructions:
-*Note: Make sure before you execute any script, you're root of the repository `dpo-packrat` and if you get permission denied for any script, make sure to do `chmod 777 path/to/script`.
+*Note: Make sure before you execute any script, you're root of the repository `cjm-packrat` and if you get permission denied for any script, make sure to do `chmod 777 path/to/script`.

 ## Docker images:
 *Note: current supported environments are `dev` and `prod`*